 There is no secret formula that makes any lesson attractive, so no matter how hard teachers try, there will be certain subjects that will not be liked by all students.
-However, implementing the following techniques will help increase student participation in 2017 and positive classroom interaction.
+However, implementing the following techniques will help increase student participation in class and positive classroom interaction.

 1. Use digital tools in class

-Introducing interactive resources in the classroom, such as GoConqr Mind Maps or Slides, will help us increase student participation in 2017.
+Introducing interactive resources in the classroom, such as GoConqr Mind Maps or Slides, will help us increase student participation in class.
 They can become more involved in lessons either by creating original content.
 These online tools are an effective way for students to feel more involved and to take a more active role in the classroom.

 2. Inspire (friendly!) group competition

 Many students are only able to get the best of themselves when they are pressured or motivated to overcome a challenge.
 Organising a competition between groups about the knowledge imparted in class and giving a prize or small reward to the winning team can push each student to reach their potential.
-By encouraging this competitiveness, student participation in 2017will increase and they will work to improve themselves to benefit their team.
+By encouraging this competitiveness, student participation in class will increase and they will work to improve themselves to benefit their team.

 3. Encourage debate

 For many subjects, current affairs can provide a useful grounding for understanding curricular issues.
 History, economics and even geography can benefit from a discussion in relation to current news events.
 Asking for their point of view on issues that they care about, and even generating controversy can provoke student participation from sometimes reticent students.
 Of course it’s important to validate each student’s opinion, while insisting that they make connections with the subject matter at hand.

 4. Leaning on audiovisual elements